Articles written By Better Boards

 Better Boards connects the leaders of Australasian non-profit organisations to the knowledge and networks necessary to grow and develop their leadership skills and build a strong governance framework for their organisation.

-What is a Director Identification Number?
+What is a Social Enterprise?

 In recent years, Australia has faced many social, economic, environmental challenges that have demanded innovative responses and the social enterprise has been one solution.
 There is a general lack of awareness and understanding of social enterprise.
 They are not always seen as legitimate businesses despite providing many benefits to the public and their members.
 A social enterprise is an organisation that operates somewhere between a traditional business model and a charity, raising questions about which governance model and legal structure should be used to manage its activities.